Arthur Miller: 1964–2004: Later career

-In 1968, Miller attended the Democratic National Convention as a delegate for Eugene McCarthy.
+In 1968, Miller attended the Democratic National Convention as a pledged delegate for Eugene McCarthy from Connecticut.
 In 1969, Miller's works were banned in the Soviet Union after he campaigned for the freedom of dissident writers.
 Throughout the 1970s, he spent much of his time experimenting with the theatre, producing one-act plays such as Fame and The Reason Why, and traveling with his wife, producing In the Country and Chinese Encounters with her.
 Both his 1972 comedy The Creation of the World and Other Business and its musical adaptation, Up from Paradise, were critical and commercial failures.
 Miller was an unusually articulate commentator on his own work.
 In 1978, he published a collection of his Theater Essays, edited by Robert A. Martin and with a foreword by Miller.
 Highlights of the collection included Miller's introduction to his Collected Plays, his reflections on the theory of tragedy, comments on the McCarthy Era, and pieces arguing for a publicly supported theater.
 Reviewing this collection in the Chicago Tribune, Studs Terkel remarked, "In reading [the Theater Essays] ... you are exhilaratingly aware of a social critic, as well as a playwright, who knows what he's talking about."